 “Stories from all traditions share the wonder of life and great gifts of humor and wisdom, but for their gentle yet critically important lessons of life, Native American lesson stories are my favorite to tell.
 I first began learning Northeast Woodlands stories when my daughters were quite young, to teach them about their Abenaki and Mohawk heritage, and have since expanded my repertoire to include stories from all over Turtle Island”.

 In 1994, Anne earned a Bachelor's degree in Storytelling and in 1996, Anne earned her Master’s Degree in Storytelling at Lesley University in Cambridge, Massachusetts.
 Apprenceship to a master teller is the traditional way to become a storyteller, so an integral part of Anne’s “Western” education as a Native American storyteller was to seek out, listen to, and learn from experienced Native American storytellers as they shared traditional lesson stories, especially those of the Northeastern Woodlands.

 Additionally, Anne holds an MA in American history from the University of New Hampshire and has taught Storytelling workshops & courses as well as American History courses and Native American History courses at both at the secondary and college levels.

 Since finishing her post-graduate work, Anne has spent many years as an educator and professional storyteller who thinks deeply about the cultures, history, and oral storytelling traditions of the world.
-Anne considers her time well spent when she has the opportunity to ponder the inner meanings and cultural contexts of stories.
+Anne considers her time well spent when she has the opportunity to research and ponder the inner meanings and cultural contexts of stories.
 One of Anne's ongoing professional goals is to share Northeastern Native American lesson stories in ways that are culturally accurate, engaging, and warmly entertaining.